-How do I take out my dishwasher?
+How do you take out a dishwasher?

 - What are we going to do?
 Take out a built-in dishwasher.